 (2) Names general and specific gifts.

-(4) Nominates a Guardian for any minor children.
+(4) Nominates a Guardian for any minor children or dependants.

-Who do you appoint as a Personal Representative?
+Who Should I Appoint as My Personal Representative?